-The weather is warm.
-Flowers blooming, grass is growing, shrubs are budding, we've even been outside in short sleeves and no coat!
-So has the warmth impacted the Morrow real estate market?
+Fall has definitely arrived, leaf colors past the point of max blaze and now brown and covering our lawns!
+But despite the drop in temperatures and leaves, the one thing that has NOT dropped is the Morrow real estate market!
+Morrow is defying the typical end of year slowdown and demonstrating strong demand.
 Stay with us for the answer to how is the Morrow real estate market question and as a bonus we're including some easy to use Search Morrow Homes For Sale links at the end!

 We're covering only zip code 45152, which also includes homes in parts of Union Township, Salem Township, Hamilton Township, Harlan Township and Washington Township in addition to Morrow.
 Not all of those townships are solely in 45152 so this report is not a complete coverage of those townships.
 45152 is covered by Little Miami Schools.
 This report is informational and for the best advice for you as an area home buyer or seller, please contact us for a specific review of your needs.

 All data is derived from the Cincinnati MLS system.
 If any Morrow area homes traded hands without a REALTOR® involved, then it won't be reflected in this report.
 All data is for the 45152 zip code only.

 The 45152 zip code offers a diversity of living choices, with a focus on affordable housing.
 The Morrow area can be readily reached by taking either the SR48 or SR123 exits off I-71.